Code Review Is the New Bottleneck (And What to Do About It)

 Smart teams are using this moment to transform their review culture.
 Instead of reviews that ask “Is this code correct?”, they’re shifting to reviews that ask “Does this code advance our goals?”
 Instead of line-by-line scrutiny, they’re focusing on architectural coherence and strategic alignment.
 Instead of gatekeeping, they’re coaching.

 This shift aligns with what we’ve observed working with engineering teams across industries.
-At MetaCTO, we help organizations navigate exactly this transition through our AI Development services and Fractional CTO engagements, moving from reactive AI adoption to intentional, strategic implementation.
-The teams that thrive with AI are the ones that recognize the bottleneck has shifted and adapt their processes accordingly.
+At metacto, we help organizations navigate exactly this transition through our AI Development services and Fractional CTO engagements — moving from reactive AI adoption to intentional Engineering Excellence.
+The teams that thrive with AI are the ones that recognize the bottleneck has shifted and adapt their processes, tooling, and culture accordingly.

 What You Can Do This Week